OlafSimon/me2grid/README.md

 ```

 #### Method 'request'
 The 'ExtBleakClient' (and 'EasyBleakClient' as well) deliveres a 'request' method.
-This method simplifies the communication technique of command and response characteristics as e.g. used by the [Radiator valve](#radiator-valve).
+This method simplifies the communication technique of command and response characteristics as e.g. used by the [EQ3 radiator valve](#eq3-radiator-valve).
 In such cases a coded command is written to the command characteristic and the device will response using a notification with a coded result from the response characteristic.
 If the vendor does not provide a service name for the command and response characteristics, the service shall be called 'RequestService' for device specific client implementations!

 ### Exception handling